 Tell me about your background?
 I graduated from the University of Edinburgh in July and joined Vets Now not long after.
 I chose Vets Now because I wanted to work somewhere that had a high caseload, partly because I come from the countryside where everything is quieter.
-It was also clear that Scott Kilpatrick, who runs the programme and who I’ve worked with before, had put a lot of thought into it.
+It was also clear that a lot of thought had been put into it.
 For me, the programme offers vets a good balance between teaching and practical experience.

 When did working as a vet become an ambition?
 I always knew I wanted to be a vet.
 It started when I was growing up and my cat became diabetic.
 We were in and out of the vets a lot, which got me thinking about it as a career.
 I did work experience at the vets and just fell in love with it.